 You don’t need to engage in an entrepreneurship course to know that procrastination is bad for business, but when you’re working long hours every day, it can be easy to have a mañana approach to logging expenses and income.
 However, the longer you do this, the easier it is to forget things you’ve bought for the business, meaning you end up paying more tax as a result.

-This, like every course in the OCA library, is video-based for easy digestion, CPD-approved and created in conjunction with leading industry experts who really know their stuff.
-To find out more about this and more, why not visit us today at www.onlinecoursesaustralia.edu.au, where you’ll find everything you need to know and more?
+Like every course in the OCA library, this is video-based for easy digestion, CPD-approved and created in conjunction with leading industry experts who really know their stuff.
+To learn more about this, why not visit us today at www.onlinecoursesaustralia.edu.au, where you’ll find everything you need to know and more?

 Alternatively, to speak directly with us about your online training needs, call us on 1300 611 404 and we’ll be delighted to answer any questions you might have.